shhhkun/productivity-scheduler/README.md

 # 🧠 Productivity App – Dev Log & Roadmap

 ## Overview
-A minimalistic productivity tracker featuring a gamified XP and streak system.
+A minimalistic productivity tracker featuring a gamified XP and ranking system.
 Designed with animations, intuitive UI, and motivational mechanics.

 ---